nhs-england-tools/github-permissions-elevation/README.md

 1. Under GitHub Apps select the "New GitHub App" button.
 1. Provide the Apps name as `ElevateMeToOwner`
 1. In the Write text box provide some information about the app.
-1. In Homepage URL paste the link to your GitHub repo README file.
+1. In Homepage URL paste the link to your GitHub repository README file.
 1. In the Webhook section, ensure that the checkbox next to Active is ticked.
 1. In the Webhook URL paste in the link output from the Terraform run.
 1. Create a secret for the token `openssl rand -base64 32` and paste it in to the Secret field.